jaychakra/jackpot/Sharding.md

 * Once marked as jumbo chunks balancers skips these chunks and avoid trying to move them
 * In some cases these will not even split
 * Strictly consider the frequency aspect of shard key to avoid the problems of JumboChunk

+Q. Can Jumbo Chunk have more than 1 document?
+Yes
+The idea is that
+The most common scenario is when a chunk represents a single shard key value

 # Balancing
 * MongoDB balancer identifies which shards has more number of chunks and automatically moves the chunk from one node to another
 * Balancer runs on the primary member of config replica set
-* It checks the chunk distribution of data across the sharded cluster and looks for certain migration threshold
+* It checks the chunk distribution of sdata across the sharded cluster and looks for certain migration threshold
 * If imbalance detected, it initiates a balancer round
 * A given shard can't particitpate in more than one chunk migration at a time
 * It runs in parallel